vanxuanty95/SCSegamba/README.md

 python evaluate.py
 ```

-You can also follow the steps below to validate the results of our experiments on the TUT dataset
+You can also follow the steps below to validate the results of our experiments on the TUT dataset.

-- **Download Checkpoint**: Get the [checkpoint](https://drive.google.com/file/d/1r36WUaCoeNjtfZN9BRS-uPMcRglQTGx3/view?usp=sharing) file we pre-trained on the [TUT](https://github.com/Karl1109/TUT) dataset
+- **Download Checkpoint**: Get the [checkpoint_TUT](https://drive.google.com/file/d/1r36WUaCoeNjtfZN9BRS-uPMcRglQTGx3/view?usp=sharing) file we pre-trained on the TUT dataset.

 - **File Placement**: Move the downloaded checkpoint file to the designated path: `./checkpoints/weights/checkpoint_TUT/`